-With respect to our Gaming operations revenue stream, we primarily provide: (i) leased gaming equipment, Class II, Class III and HHR offerings, on a revenue participation or a daily fixed-fee basis, including standard games and hardware and premium games and hardware, which include local-area progressive jackpot offerings and wide-area progressive ("WAP") jackpot offerings; (ii) accounting and central determinant systems; and (iii) digital online gaming activities.
+With respect to our Gaming operations revenue stream, we primarily provide: (i) leased gaming equipment, Class II, Class III and HHR offerings, on a revenue participation or a daily fixed-fee basis, including standard games and hardware and premium games and hardware, which include local-area progressive jackpot offerings and wide-area progressive ("WAP") jackpot offerings; (ii) accounting and central determinant systems; (iii) digital online gaming activities; and (iv) bingo solutions through consoles, integrated electronic gaming tablets and related systems.

 In connection with our leased gaming equipment, we retain ownership of the machines installed at customer facilities.
 We receive recurring revenue based on a percentage of the daily win per unit (i.e., cash/coin-in less patron win and jackpots paid) generated by the leased gaming equipment, a percentage of the total cash/coin-in, a daily fixed-fee based upon the number of gaming machines placed or a combination of these methods.
 We expect to continue to (i) increase our investment in research and development to innovate and introduce new gaming hardware and theme content; (ii) expand our offering of new standard and premium game hardware and theme content; and (iii) extend and expand our game placements into new gaming markets and additional jurisdictions.
 From our historical focus on game placements in the Oklahoma tribal market, Everi Games has diversified its installed base in recent years with entry into additional commercial and tribal markets.
-As of December 31, 2022, approximately 11,219 units, or 62.4% of the total installed base, were outside of the Oklahoma tribal market.
-Additionally, Everi Games has grown its premium game installations, with this portion of games representing approximately 49.0% of our total installed base as of December 31, 2022.
+As of December 31, 2023, approximately 10,758 units, or 61.4% of the total installed base, were outside of the Oklahoma tribal market.
+Additionally, Everi Games maintained its premium game installations, with this portion of games representing approximately 48.6% of our total installed base as of December 31, 2023.

 In connection with our WAP offering, machines placed under such arrangements fall into the premium leased gaming equipment category and we retain ownership of such machines.
-Currently spanning multiple product lines, our WAP is offered to customers on the Player Classic, Skyline, Skyline Revolve, Core HDX Renegade, Empire MPX, Empire Flex and Empire DCX cabinets.
+Currently spanning multiple product lines, our WAP is offered to customers on the Player Classic, Player Classic Reserve, Player Classic Skyline, Player Classic Revolve, Core HDX Renegade, Empire 5527, Empire MPX, Empire Flex and Empire DCX cabinets.

 Gaming operations also include revenues generated under our arrangement to provide the New York State Gaming Commission with a central determinant, monitoring, and accounting system for the VLTs in operation at licensed State of New York gaming facilities.
-In November 2019, a new agreement between Everi Games and the New York State Gaming Commission was approved and became effective on January 1, 2020.
+In November 2019, an agreement between Everi Games and the New York State Gaming Commission was approved and became effective on January 1, 2020.
 Under this agreement, Everi Games will provide and maintain the central determinant system for the New York Lottery through December 2029.
-As of December 31, 2022, there were approximately 17,000 VLTs connected to our central determinant system for the New York Lottery.
+As of December 31, 2023, there were approximately 17,400 VLTs connected to our central determinant system for the New York Lottery.
 Pursuant to our agreement with the New York State Gaming Commission, we receive a portion of the network-wide net win (generally, credits played less free pay allowances and prizes paid to patrons per day) in exchange for provision and maintenance of the central determinant system.
 We also provide the central determinant system technology to Native American tribes in other licensed jurisdictions, for which we receive a portion of the revenue generated from the VLTs that are connected to the system.